 Table of Contents[Hide][Show]

-Qatar Airways Carry-On Size Dimensions
+Qatar Airways Carry-On Dimensions

-Qatar size requirements for a carry-on are:
+Qatar hand baggage size requirements for carry-on are:

 - Dimensions for carry-on baggage: max.
-50 x 37 x 25 cm
+50 x 37 x 25 cm (20 x 15 x 10 inches)

 If the bag is too big or too heavy, you’re going to have to pay a fee, so it’s always better to know your bag size and the limitations in advance.

-Qatar Airways Carry-On Weight Limits
+Qatar Airways Carry-On Weight Limit

 Qatar requires carry-on bags to weigh less than 7 kg (15 lbs.) each.
 However, they don’t weigh your carry-on items prior to boarding, so you’re generally not going to have a problem if it’s too heavy.
 The weight issue applies to checked baggage more than carry-on bags since they weigh your checked bags when you check in for your flight.